Explore These 7 Winter Trails in Clear Lake Country with Hike Manitoba

 South Lake Trail, Riding Mountain National Park

-If you’d like to add on to your adventure, you can step off Ominnik Marsh trail and onto South Lake trail.
-This 3km loop trail is groomed - but not track set - for hiking, walking, snowshoeing, and fat biking.
+While the Ominnik Marsh Trail is closed, check out this alternative instead.
+The 3 km loop South Lake is groomed - but not track set - for hiking, walking, snowshoeing, and fat biking.
 This is NOT a ski trail and foot travel is welcome.

 Travel Tip: